 William F. Baker, Partner SOM/Chicago, Chief Structural Engineer, Burj Dubai

 Structural engineer William F. Baker, a partner in the Chicago office of SOM, and a specialist in supertalls, has designed several exceptionally slender skyscrapers of nearly 2000 feet or higher.
 Only Burj Dubai, though, has found financing and moved forward... or upward!
-In this lecture Bill Baker will make clear the innovative form and structural system of Burj Dubai and explain how the tower was "virtually designed in the wind tunnel."
+In this lecture Bill Baker made clear the innovative form and structural system of Burj Dubai and explained how the tower was "virtually designed in the wind tunnel."

 JUNE 13